Diffuse traces and Haar unitaries: Traces on reduced group C*-algebras

 If $G$ is locally finite, then even more is true: There exists no Haar unitary for~$\tau_G$ in the group algebra $\CC[G]$.
 Indeed, given $u\in\CC[G]$, since $u$ has finite support and since~$G$ is locally finite, there exists a finite subgroup $F\subseteq G$ such that $u$ belongs to $\CC[F]$.
 But $\CC[F]$ is a finite-dimensional algebra and therefore does not contain Haar unitaries.
 Thus, to find a Haar unitary for $\tau_G$, one really needs to go to the completion $C^*_\red(G)$ of $\CC[G]$. \end{exa}

 \begin{prp} Let $G$ be a discrete group.
-Then the following are equivalent: \begin{enumerate} \item $G$ is nonamenable; \item $C^*_\red(G)$ has no finite-dimensional representations; \item every trace on $C^*_\red(G)$ admits a Haar unitary. \end{enumerate} \end{prp} \begin{proof} Although the equivalence between~(1) and~(2) is well-known, we could not locate it explicitly stated in the literature.
+Then the following are equivalent: \begin{enumerate} \item $G$ is nonamenable; \item $C^*_\red(G)$ has no finite-dimensional representations; \item every trace on $C^*_\red(G)$ admits a Haar unitary. \end{enumerate} \end{prp} \begin{proof} The equivalence between~(1) and~(2) is well-known.
+For the convenience of the reader, let us sketch the proof.
 In one direction, if $G$ is amenable, then the trivial representation is weakly contained in $\lambda_G$, which induces a one-dimensional representation of $C^*_\red(G)$.
+Conversely, if $C^*_\red(G) \to M_n(\CC)$ is a (unital) representations, then the composition with the unique tracial state on $M_n(\CC)$ is an amenable trace on $C^*_\red(G)$, which implies that $G$ is amenable by \cite[Proposition~6.3.2]{BroOza08Book}.